antononcube/RakuForPrediction-blog/Articles/E-day-logarithmic-glow-up.md

 # (2 1 2 1 1 4 1 1 6 1 1 8 1 1 10 1 1 12 1 1)
 ```

-Here is a function that computes the continuous fraction formula:
+Here is a function that computes the continued fraction formula:

 ```raku
 sub e-by-cf(UInt:D $i) { @rec[^$i].reverse».FatRat.reduce({$^b + 1 / $^a}) }